Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

       4- Only missing (non-input) features are autofilled — the rest reflect user values.

-* **User Story** - As a client or stakeholder, I want to view the project hypotheses and their validation outcomes, so that I can understand whether the data supports the initial assumptions.
+* **User Story** - As a client or stakeholder, I want to view the project hypotheses and their validation outcomes, so that I can understand whether the data supports the initial assumptions. **Business Requirement 1**

     * Acceptance Criteria: